-It’s the era of entrepreneurs with more individuals quitting the conventional ‘9-5’ jobs in pursuits of fulfilling their dreams.
-However, most of these businesses fail within the first five years since its inception.
+It’s the era of entrepreneurs with more individuals quitting the conventional ‘9-5’ jobs in pursuit of fulfilling their dreams.
+However, most of these businesses fail within the first five years since their inception.
 Here are two examples to consider:

 You may have a brilliant idea for a product or service and maybe even a strong business plan for execution.
 However, your startup won’t work unless you have the leadership qualities necessary to take your vision from a dream to reality.

 The term ‘leadership’ comprises multiple roles, including motivating people, acting as role models, and serving as figureheads for their companies.
 Moreover, leadership isn’t just limited to your employees; you don’t even need employees to be a leader.
 If you’re running a business, you’re going to have to work with people, right from contractors, customers, clients and the marketplace in general.
 To carry out operations smoothly while collaborating with these people, you need to exhibit certain leadership qualities.